Pyari Behna: Plot

 Kaali and his sister Seeta live in a shanty house.
-He assists the Engineer Vinay.
-Mangla, Seeta's friend falls in love with Kali and they gets married, much to the delight of his sister.
-Now Kali meets with an accident and loses his left hand.
-He blames Vinay for the accident.
-Now Vinay falls in love with Kaali's sister Seeta, but Kaali is against their relationship.
+Kaali is an assistant to Engineer Vinay.
+Seeta's friend Mangala falls in love with Kali and they get married.
+When Kali meets with an accident and loses his left hand he blames Vinay for the accident.
+Vinay has fallen in love with Seeta, but Kaali is against their relationship.
+How the brother-sister love trumps this resentment forms the rest of the story.